-When it seems that the problems have reached a point where they need to be addressed I do advise that before signing any contracts, that you have your situation evaluated by an independent consultant who is not affiliated with any companies in the foundation repair industry.
+When it seems that the problems have reached a point where they need to be addressed I do advise that before signing any contracts, that you have your situation evaluated by me or another independent consultant who is not affiliated with any companies in the foundation repair industry.

 I am sure you have heard the horror stories of shoddy, over priced foundation repair jobs and foundation repair failures.
 I can help you avoid that type of experience.